gatsbyjs/gatsby/docs/docs/recipes.md

 1. Stop your development server if it is running (`Ctrl + C` on your command line in most cases)

-2. If you want the standard path prefix for your site (`/`), run `gatsby build` using the Gatsby CLI on the command line.
-The files you need to copy to your server will now be in the `public` folder.
+2. For the standard site path at the root directory (`/`), run `gatsby build` using the Gatsby CLI on the command line.
+The built files will now be in the `public` folder.

 ```shell
 gatsby build